The Social Applications of Highly Composite Numbers:

 by Bill Lauritzen

 There is an important, yet simple, class of numbers, perhaps equal or greater in importance to prime numbers, that has remained relatively hidden over the centuries, but has a great deal of social usefulness.
-Mathematicians call these numbers highly composite numbers, but here I call them "versatile numbers."
+Mathematicians call these numbers “highly composite numbers.”
+(I use to call them "versatile numbers," but I will mostly use the traditional name here.)
 Some famous modern mathematicians have investigated these numbers, and possibly one Greek philosopher.

 These are the numbers that were used by many of the ancients to mentally pattern the universe around them: the circle of the horizon, time, weight, length, classes of items, and even numbers themselves.
 These are the numbers that answered these fundamental questions: How many?
 How much?